itsschwer/schwer-scripts/README.md

 I'm just a hobbyist, so if you have any improvements or suggestions, let me know!
 ## Contents
-* Item System (using Scriptable Objects)
+* Serializable Item System (using Scriptable Objects)
 * TBA

-# Item System
+# Serializable Item System
 An skeleton implementation of items and inventories using Scriptable Objects.
 ## Features
 * Items and inventories in Unity using Scriptable Objects
-* Inventories that support saving and loading
+* Inventories that support saving and loading (i.e. serializable)
-* An Item Database that is generated and regenerated with the click of a button
+* An Item Database that is simple to generate and regenerate
 * An Item Editor (custom editor window)
 ## Limitations
-* Inventories use a Dictionary which Unity does not serialize to the Inspector by default, meaning that inventories cannot be easily be inspected via the Editor.
+* Inventories are implemented using a `Dictionary`, which Unity does not serialize.
+This means that:
-* Inventory assets do not maintain their value between Edit mode and Play mode, meaning that they can only be used at runtime and cannot easily have a starting value.
+    * Inventory assets cannot be edited via the Inspector
+    * Inventory assets will lose their values on domain reload (e.g. entering Play mode)
 ## Notes
-* This implementation only provides the bare-bones of an item system.
+* This implementation only provides the bare bones of an item system.
-* It is expected that you will extend the Item class in order for items to be usable in a game (e.g. consumables).
+* It is expected that developers will extend the `Item` class in order for items to be usable in a game (e.g. consumables).
-* The contents of the provided Demo folder is only intended for you to familiarise yourself with the system.
+* The contents of the provided Demo folder is intended only for developers to familiarise themselves with the system.
-* You should implement your own system for displaying inventory to the UI, items that can be placed in the world, etc.
+    * Developers should implement their own system for displaying inventory to the UI, items that can be placed in the world, etc.
-* As inventories use Scriptable Objects, in order for them to persist between scenes, ensure that there is a reference to the inventory in each scene you want it to persist to.
+* As inventory assets are Scriptable Objects, there must be a reference to each inventory asset at all times during runtime in order for their values to persist, or Unity will unload them the next time it unloads unused resources.
 ## Getting started
 Download this repository and add the `SchwerScripts` folder to your Unity project.
 Familiarise yourself with the system by dragging the prefab `Inventory` (`SchwerScripts/ItemSystem/Demo/UI/Prefabs/Inventory`) into a new Scene and following along with this section.

+You may need to create an Event System (`Right-click in the Hierarchy > UI/Event System`) in order to interact with the demo UI.
+Also note that the UI was designed for a 16:9 game window.

 #### Items
 Create Item assets in a folder of your choice via `Create/Scriptable Object/Item System/Item`.
 Edit them via the Inspector, or the Item Editor.

 #### Item Editor
 Can be opened in three ways:
 * From the toolbar via `Item System/Open Item Editor`
 * From the Inspector of an Item asset
 * From double-clicking an Item asset

-Dock this window appropriately for the best appearance.
+This window is not necessary, but it does provide a helpful overview of the Item assets in your project.

 #### Item Database
 This system relies on an Item Database for the saving and loading of inventories.
 A Item Database can be created:
 * From the toolbar via `Item System/Generate ItemDatabase`